jessamarie/chatty/sweet-libs-README.md

   Vue was created by Evan You, originally a developer of AngularJS.
 His goal after leaving the project was to create a better, more lightweight framework with all the best parts of AngularJS

   - **Who is maintaining it?**
-  Vue is an open-source project and is maintained on its [github repo](https://github.com/vuejs/vue)
+  Vue is an open-source project and is maintained on its [repository][2]

 **What is your opinion on the technology after having built something with it?**